Does everyone need a probiotic supplement?

 How the food you eat affects your gut | TED-Ed

 Diet is emerging as one of the leading influences on the health of our microbiome.
-We can manipulate the balance of our microbes by paying attention to what we eat (from TED-Ed).
+We can manipulate the balance of our microbes by paying attention to what we eat.

 Gut microbiome: another reason to exercise